 This is a no-brainer considering how many states ban the sale of consumer fireworks altogether, particularly those states at high risk of wildfires.
 Additionally, Amazon won’t sell you the milder types like sparklers or party snappers.
 Your best bet?
 To use some good old-fashioned air-compressed party poppers for any celebrations.

 After the Charleston Church Massacre that killed nine black parishioners in 2015, Amazon joined other retailers in banning Confederate flag merchandise from being sold on their sites and in their stores.
 While Amazon didn’t comment on the ban, flag makers Valley Forge stopped producing the Confederate flag and shared their hope for the future with NBC News: “We hope that this decision will show our support for those affected by the recent events in Charleston and, in some small way, help to foster racial unity and tolerance in our country.”
-These are other brands supporting racial justice.

 Currently, you can’t purchase real estate on Amazon, but according to The Real Deal, there are rumblings that the e-commerce giant might buy up real estate site Redfin as a way to enter the marketplace.
 “Really both companies would be better together than they would be apart,” said housing and consumer finance analyst Jack Micenko with Susquehanna Financial Group in a 2019 report.
 But with so many regulations on buying and selling property that vary from city to city and state to state, it may not be in Amazon’s best interest to head into realtor territory.
 You may not be able to get real estate, but you can get plenty of very, very bizarre things on Amazon.